Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 ##### Handling the `timeUpdate` and `ended` events

-When audio starts playing an event listener is created.
-This listener must be turned off before the component unmounts, otherwise multiple handlers will run simultaneously.
+When audio starts playing two event listeners are created.
+The `timeUpdate` listener must be turned off before the component unmounts, otherwise multiple handlers will run simultaneously after each re-mounting.

 External to `handlePlayPause` create a `handleEvent` function: